Martin Luther King and the Montgomery Story: Revival

 By 2006, there were only a handful of copies of Martin Luther King and the Montgomery Story left in existence.
 That year, cartoonist/archivist Ethan Persoff scanned an original copy of the comic and posted it on his blog for Martin Luther King Jr. Day.
 In 2008, Persoff reported that the Cairo director of the American Islamic Congress (AIC) had translated the scanned comic into Arabic and Persian.
 The AIC's HAMSA (Hands Across the Mideast Support Alliance) initiative printed 2,500 copies of the translated comic, distributing them throughout Algeria, Bahrain, Iraq, Kuwait, Lebanon, Morocco, Saudi Arabia, Tunisia, and Yemen.

 Until 2012, no history of Martin Luther King and the Montgomery Story had been written, and most versions of how the comic was created listed Al Capp as the actual creator.
 As part of his graduate degree at Georgetown University, Andrew Aydin wrote the first long-form history of The Montgomery Story as his graduate thesis.
 With the help of Carlow University Professor Dr. Sylvia Rhor and comic book icon Eddie Campbell, Aydin established most of what is known about the comic's creation and use.
 In August 2013, Aydin published a shortened version of his thesis as the feature article in Creative Loafing's award-winning "Future of Nonviolence" issue, which was guest-edited by Congressman John Lewis and Aydin.

+Since 2011, the Fellowship of Reconciliation (United States) reprinted copies of the comic that are available for sale in their website store in English, Spanish, Arabic and Persian.
+Their website also provides the free Martin Luther King and the Montgomery Story Curriculum and Study Guide.
+The comic has also been published in Italian and Vietnamese.

-In 2013, Top Shelf Productions published an authorized re-issue of the comic, with all proceeds going to the Fellowship of Reconciliation.
+In 2013, Top Shelf Productions published, in collaboration with Fellowship of Reconciliation, an authorized re-issue of the comic, with all proceeds going to the Fellowship of Reconciliation.